johngodley/search-regex/readme.txt

 == Changelog ==

+= 3.0.1 - July 26th 2022 =
+* Fix issue with PHP < 7.4
+* Fix ID appearing on date values
+* Fix a global search on options with no filter causing a bad query

 = 3.0 - July 24th 2022 =
 - Major update with many, many, new features
 - Advanced searches with fully customisable filters that can be combined together with AND and OR logic